 Capital at risk.

-Yes, you can lose more than the amount of money you invested in the stock market.
+No, you cannot lose more money than you invest in the stock market.

-However, the only time you really lose money in the stock market is when you are forced to sell your investments in bad years.
-If you can hold on to your investments even when the market takes a hit, things should get better in the following years, but there are no guarantees.
+If you are not trading on margin, the only time you really lose money in the stock market is when you are forced to sell your investments in bad years.
+However, if you can hold on to your investments even when the market takes a hit, things should improve in the following years, but there are no guarantees.

-You may also lose money if you choose to invest in only one company, and that company fails.
-The riskiest thing you could do in the stock market is to invest in just one company.
-Ideally, you should invest in at least ten companies operating in different sectors and even different geographies.
-We recognise that creating a diversified investment portfolio like this can be quite tricky; that’s why most investors, even the experienced ones, invest in funds.
+You may also lose money if you choose to invest in only one company and that company fails.
+Investing in just one company is the riskiest thing you could do in the stock market.
+Ideally, you should invest in a wide range of companies operating in different sectors across different geographies.
+Creating a diversified investment portfolio like this can be tricky; that’s why most investors, even the most experienced ones, use funds when investing.

 The third-best way to create wealth is to improve your skills.
 One of our favourite quotes is by best-selling author Hal Elrod.
 He wrote, "Your level of success will seldom exceed your level of personal development because success is something you attract by the person you become."